 Chad DeVeaux‘s primary areas of practice are commercial litigation, class actions, constitutional law, First Amendment and anti-SLAPP litigation, administrative law, white collar crime, antitrust, and unfair competition litigation.

-Mr. DeVeaux is experienced in civil, criminal, and appellate litigation.
+Mr. DeVeaux is experienced in all aspects of civil litigation, including law and motion, discovery, negotiation, and appeals.
+He has authored briefs at all levels of the federal and state court systems and successfully argued more than 30 matters before federal and state courts.
 He is particularly accomplished in constitutional law cases.
 He has been on the winning side of decisions involving the First Amendment, California’s anti-SLAPP statute, the dormant Commerce Clause, procedural and substantive due process, administrative law, housing rights, conflict of laws, the separation of powers, and federal enclave law.
 He also specializes in Federal Indian law.

 Honors & Recognitions